 Maybe there is a place in the Bay Area where they feel (or have felt) a sense of belonging.
 I’ll letterpress print*, hand letter, and frame certificates to commemorate selected places of belonging.

 Or, maybe they carry a sense of belonging with them.
 I’ll design and screenprint bandanas based on selected responses.

 If a contributor’s story is included, they’ll receive a copy of the book (if they included an email address).

 If their story inspires a design, they’ll receive one of the bandanas.

-I’ll also create a limited edition set of maps to exhibit.
+I’ll also create a limited edition set of maps to exhibit at a later date.